rust-lang/reference/src/expressions/literal-expr.md

 * If the token is a [RAW_C_STRING_LITERAL], the represented bytes are the UTF-8 encoding of the literal content.

-> **Note**: the permitted forms of [C_STRING_LITERAL] and [RAW_C_STRING_LITERAL] tokens ensure that the represented bytes never include a zero byte.
+> **Note**: the permitted forms of [C_STRING_LITERAL] and [RAW_C_STRING_LITERAL] tokens ensure that the represented bytes never include a null byte.

-The expression's value is a reference to a statically allocated [Cstr] whose array of bytes contains the represented bytes followed by a zero byte.
+The expression's value is a reference to a statically allocated [CStr] whose array of bytes contains the represented bytes followed by a null byte.

 Examples of C string literal expressions: